Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 #### 3. Adding a success "completed challenge" alert to the previous challenge

-- Open the previous challenge file.
+- Open the `page.tsx` file in the previous challenge folder.
 - Add the alert right on top of `<h1>`.
 - Update the link to the new challenge.